 At least one person in your group must be 18 years or older, and children must be at least 4 years old.
 Dogs are not permitted in the canoes.

-From U.S. Route One in Scarborough, turn east onto Pine Point Road (also marked as Route 9 West).
+Or roughly: From U.S. Route One in Scarborough, turn east onto Pine Point Road (also marked as Route 9 West).
 The nature center is located .8 miles on the left.

 Scarborough Marsh provides critical habitat for a broad array of wildlife, particularly birds.
 Waterfowl, egrets, herons, glossy ibis and many species of shorebirds depend on this rich ecosystem for food, a place to rest during migration and, in some cases, nesting habitat.
 The marsh is also an excellent spot to find a number of grassland songbirds not commonly found in other parts of Maine, as well as various birds of prey that hunt in the marsh throughout the year.
 Muskrat, mink, otter, and deer also frequent the wetland.

 For a virtual tour of a salt marsh, and detailed guides to the plants and wildlife you\’ll find there, visit Robert Zottoli\’s excellent Field Trip to a New England Salt Marsh .